brandur/sorg/content/passages-drafts/001-portland.md

 worth $50M at the time).
 The fork reversed the theft, but fractured the network forever.

-These days I feel similarly about cryptocurrencies as my colleague Patrick McKenzie, who I think puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):
+My colleague Patrick McKenzie puts it best ([when asked][patio11] what subject he disagrees with others in the valley on):